Top Tips for Sharing Your Story at #Farm24 and Beyond

 I was truly delighted to see so many new faces pop onto social media on the day, with many folk plucking up the courage to post stories of them chatting (a lot more nerve-wracking than it sounds) and so confidently explaining their side of food production.

-It is one of THE MOST powerful weapons that we, as farmers, have against the constant niggle of negativity that faces our industry.
+Education is one of the most powerful weapons that we, as farmers, have against the constant niggle of negativity that faces our industry.
 I’m sure I’m not alone in thinking that, sometimes, those in the ‘high up’ positions within agriculture simply don’t do enough to educate the general public on the benefits of eating fresh and local food and produce.

-- Take multiple photos at once – use the burst mode or just take numerous clicks of the camera.
+Use the burst mode or just take numerous clicks of the camera.
 I take my iPhone photos in either ‘Portrait’ Mode or ‘Live’ mode, portrait puts a slight focus on the main element of the photo whilst live allows me to choose a still from a live image (I find this good for capturing moving subjects, like livestock!).
 This means you have lots of different pictures/angles to work with when it comes to posting your content.

 Thanks for reading!